dokku-alt/dokku-alt/README.md

 Right now Buildstep supports buildpacks for Node.js, Ruby, Python, [and more](https://github.com/progrium/buildstep#supported-buildpacks).
 It's not hard to add more, [go add more](https://github.com/progrium/buildstep#adding-buildpacks)!
 Please check the documentation for your particular build pack as you may need to include configuration files (such as a Procfile) in your project root.

+## Dokku-alt-manager (BETA)

+It's web interface to easily manage your dokku-alt instance.
+Simply run to install manager:

+    dokku manager:install

+Anytime you can enable or disable it:

+    dokku manager:enable
+    dokku manager:disable

+Or even uninstall if you prefer command line access (it will also wipe used database):

+    dokku manager:uninstall

 ## Dockerfile images